Tim T. Kelly: Personal life and education

 An avid outdoorsman, Kelly is recognized for his work in developing the role of storytelling in conservation.
 He serves on the board of the American Prairie Foundation, a private nonprofit that is creating a wildlife conservation area of 3,500,000 acres (14,000 km2) in northeast Montana through a combination of private and public lands.

 Kelly also serves on the board of Great Plains Conservation Trust, which is dedicated to perfecting ecotourism as conservation movement.
 The Trust manages over one million acres of African wilderness as well as safari camps that work to preserve the natural habitats of iconic wildlife and to support local people.

-Tim Kelly grew up in Colorado and earned a Bachelor of Arts degree in finance from the University of Colorado.
+Tim Kelly grew up in Colorado and earned a Bachelor of Arts degree in finance from the University of Colorado Boulder.
+He attended the University of Colorado Denver for graduate studies in marketing.